saldorino/SALocationManager/README.md

 # SALocationManager
+SALocationManager was created as plug and play module to handle user location updates.
+Although I'm not actively working on this, new features will be implemeted as I require them.

 ## Features

-- Multiple Simultaneous location updates requests.
+- Supports multiple location updates listeners.
 - Location filtering by maximum age and horizontal accuracy.
-- Continuous updates or maximum retry count.
+- Supports continuous location updates and listeners with maximum retry count.
+- Handles authorization status automatically and presents feedback to the user when appropriate (feedback can be turned off through a BOOL property in locations update listener)

 ## Planned upgrades